 Our independent authors have visited Hotel Raquel and selected this as one of our recommended hotels in Downtown Havana.

 Laid out in 1559, Plaza Vieja (Old Square) is Havana's most architecturally eclectic square, where Cuban baroque nestles seamlessly next...

 On the northwestern corner of Plaza Vieja is this clever optical device providing live, 360-degree views of the city from atop a...

 The Casa de África houses sacred objects relating to Santería collected by ethnographer Fernando Ortíz.

-Founded in 1772 and still glowing after a recent 21st-century makeover, this drinking and eating establishment is a great place to prop...
+Founded in 1772 and still glowing after a 21st-century makeover, this drinking and eating establishment is a great place to prop up the...

 Crowding out the cobbled street with its alfresco tables, the Lamparilla is perennially popular – your best bet for a seat is in the...